DataONEorg/k8s-cluster/admin/backup-summary.md

 * CephFS Snapshots on the `pdg` subvolume (`datateam:/mnt/ceph/.snap/`) are retained for only 30 days.
 However, Restic backs these up at the same (36 monthly, 90 nightly) frequency.

+* Critical Prod static CephFS volumes are also backed up to Amazon Glacier.
+(Some Velero backups will also be added to this list)

 > [!WARNING]
 >